 If you’re new to the world of alternative finance, cryptocurrencies might seem like an intimidating concept.
-Bitcoin is the most famous cryptocurrency, but there are a number of others, such as Litecoin and Darkcoin for example, that provide an alternative to savvy investors.
+Bitcoin is the most famous cryptocurrency, but there are a number of others of which Ethereum and Litecoin (after Bitcoin) for example are the most widely used today that provide an alternative to savvy investors.

-With the increasing instability of the world economy and uncertainty about the dollar and other traditional currencies, investors have begun looking to cryptocurrencies as a hedge against inflation and economic shocks.
+With the increasing instability of the world economy and uncertainty about the dollar and other traditional currencies, investors began looking to cryptocurrencies as a hedge against inflation and economic shocks.
 If you’re looking to survive in an increasingly volatile market, cryptocurrencies are a worthy option for you to consider.

 Cryptocurrencies, as the name implies, are currencies that use elements of cryptography to allow safe, secure transactions over the Internet.
 Unlike traditional fiat currencies, which are controlled by a central authority (usually a government), cryptocurrencies are decentralized, with no one entity or individual capable of solely controlling the creation of money.